Infleqtion Lands $55 Million Quantum Contract as Citron Calls It the Most Mispriced Stock

 NEW YORK, April 19 —

-Infleqtion (INFQ) hit an all-time high after a $55M contract win and a rare bullish endorsement from Citron Research.
+Infleqtion (INFQ) hit an all-time high after winning a $55M contract and drawing a rare bullish call from Citron Research.

-- Infleqtion secured a $55M contract as a key quantum supplier, nearly 2x its $32mn TTM revenue
+- Infleqtion secured a $55M contract as a key quantum supplier — nearly 2x its $32mn in trailing twelve-month revenue

-- Forward P/E sits at -114.3x, meaning the company is burning cash well past any reasonable breakeven horizon
+- Forward P/E sits at -114.3x; the company is burning cash with no breakeven in sight

-- Next catalyst: upcoming 13F filings will show whether institutional money followed Citron's thesis or if this remains a retail-driven trade
+- Next catalyst: upcoming 13F filings will reveal whether institutional money backed Citron's thesis or whether this remains a retail-driven trade

 What Actually Happened

-Two things landed at once, and the combination matters more than either one alone.
-The $55M contract validates Infleqtion as a real supplier in the quantum stack, not just a research-stage company pitching slide decks.
+Two things landed at once.
+Together, they matter more than either one alone.
+The $55M contract establishes Infleqtion as a working supplier in the quantum stack — not a research-stage company pitching slide decks.
 A contract worth 1.7x your trailing twelve-month revenue is material by any definition.

-Then Citron Research, best known for short-selling campaigns that have cratered stocks from Valeant to GameStop, publicly called INFQ the most obvious mispricing in quantum.
-That is a sharp pivot for a firm whose brand is built on spotting overvaluation, not undervaluation.
-When the loudest bear in the room turns bullish on your sector's most speculative corner, retail pays attention.
-And it did.
+Then Citron Research weighed in.
+The firm, best known for short-selling campaigns that sank stocks from Valeant to GameStop, publicly called INFQ the most obvious mispricing in quantum.
+That is a sharp turn for a shop whose reputation rests on spotting overvaluation, not undervaluation.
+When the loudest short-seller in the room goes long on the most speculative part of your sector, retail traders notice.
+They did.

 The Catch

-A $55M contract sounds large against $32mn in TTM revenue, but the details matter enormously, and we don't have them yet.
+A $55M contract looks large against $32mn in TTM revenue.
+But the details are missing, and they matter.
 Who is the customer?
 Over how many years does $55M get recognized?
-A five-year deal drops to $11M annually, which is solid growth but not transformational.
+A five-year deal works out to $11M annually — solid growth, not transformational.
 A two-year deal changes the math entirely.

 The forward P/E of -114.3x is not a misprint.
-Infleqtion is deeply unprofitable and priced entirely on the promise that quantum computing's commercial moment is near.
-Citron's endorsement is a sentiment catalyst, not a fundamental one.
+Infleqtion is deeply unprofitable, priced entirely on the bet that quantum computing's commercial moment is close.
+Citron's endorsement moves sentiment, not fundamentals.
 The firm does not manage a fund.
 It publishes research.
-The actual test is whether large institutions add INFQ in the next round of 13F disclosures.
+The real test is whether large institutions add INFQ in the next round of 13F disclosures.

 Bottom Line

-This is a better story today than it was last week.
-A real contract plus a high-profile endorsement is more substance than most quantum names can point to.
-But at $17.42 on $32mn in revenue and no path to near-term profitability, you are buying a narrative, not a business.
-The stock's next move depends on whether the $55M contract's details justify the current price or reveal a slower revenue ramp than the market assumed.
+Infleqtion has a better story today than it did last week.
+A real contract plus a high-profile endorsement is more substance than most quantum names can claim.
+But at $17.42 on $32mn in revenue and no path to near-term profitability, buyers are paying for a narrative, not a business.
+The stock's next move hinges on whether the $55M contract's details justify the current price — or reveal a slower revenue ramp than traders assumed.

 Infleqtion does not yet have a Basis Report.
 Generate a full INFQ investment report here to dig into the financials beyond the headline.